Ant & Dec's Push the Button: Format

 Both families are credited with £100,000 at the outset, then play four head-to-head games with a different member randomly chosen from both families for each.
 A large button is used in each game, and must be pushed according to the instructions.
 In some games, the button is pushed to start a family's total counting down, and again to stop it once the game is complete.
 In others, the winner can push it to deduct money from the opposing family's total.
 The team with the higher remaining total after the fourth game has a chance to win that money in the final round.

 Families are matched up against one another in groups of either five (series 1) or four (series 2).
 For four-person teams, a different family member plays each game alone; in the case of five people, the two who are not chosen for the first three games compete together in the fourth one.

 Games are interspersed with short comedy sketches by Ant & Dec and the revelation of funny or embarrassing moments in the families' lives.
 One game per episode typically involves the competing family members receiving instruction in a particular skill, such as ice dancing or yodeling, and then giving a performance for the studio audience.
-The winner is determined by audience vote in some episodes. or by the decision of a panel of judges in others.
+The winner is determined by audience vote in some episodes, or by the decision of a panel of judges in others.

 The Accumulator

 This is played as the fourth game of each episode in series 2.
-The contestants are asked three questions that require them to predict the outcome of an event or survey, and must wager a portion of their family's total on each.
+The contestants are asked three questions that require them to predict the outcome of a pre-recorded event or survey, and must wager a portion of their family's total on each.
+(E.g. predict whether a professional football player can kick a ball cleanly over the roof of a house.)
 A correct guess adds the wager to the total, while an incorrect guess subtracts it.
 The maximum wager increases from one question to the next (£5,000, £10,000, entire total).